umlouco/video-conference-zoom/README.txt

 9. Shortcode Output

 == Changelog ==

+= 3.4.0 May 24th, 2020 =
+* Added: Webinar Support Added with Shortcode for showing webinars.

 = 3.3.13 May 23rd, 2020 =
 * Bug Fixed: All join links were being hidden when setting was not checked in Zoom Meeting > Seetings page "Hide Join Links for Non-Loggedin ?".